AAGaming00/discord-embed-api/README.md

 My API for creating custom link embeds for Discord.

-Runs on Vercel, using FaunaDB as a database and LogDNA as a log drain.
+Runs on Vercel using FaunaDB as a database.

 # Data That's Logged